MrMunio/CNN-Style-Transfer/README.md

 # CNN-Style-Transfer
-style transfer using pretrained alex net and gram matrix matching.
+Altering the style of the image with pretrained alex net and gram matrix matching technique.

----
-here is the sample Image transformation guided by the style image at the right.
+Here is the sample Image transformation guided by the style image at the right.
 ![sample stylized image](./styletransfer_sample.jpg)